Prajwal208V/PreapBytes/react/README.md

         -An application has very simple UI with fewer pages/features use server-side. v/s An application has very complex UI with many pages/features use client
         -An application has less dynamic data                                          |   An application has large and dynamic data
         -
+ 👉🏻super() v/s super(props) ?

+ -In JavaScript, super refers to the parent class constructor.
+(In react class compoents, it points to the React.Component implementation.)
+ -JavaScript enforces that if we want to use "this" keyword in a constructor, we have to call super first
+ -The super keyword is used to access and call functions on an object's parent.
+ -this limitation applies to React components defined as classes too.
+ -passing props down to super is necessary so that the base React.Component constructor can initialize this.props

+ 🦖 super() is used to call the parent constructor.
+       class MyComponent extends React.Component {
+        constructor(props) {
+          super()
+          console.log(this.props) // Undefined
+          console.log(props)     // Defined Props Will Be Logged }

+  🦖 super(props) would pass props to the parent constructor.
+         class MyComponent extends React.Component {
+            constructor(props) {
+              super(props)
+              console.log(this.props) // {name:'Bob' , .....} Props Will Be Logged
+            }
+   conclude: when we are not using props in super() then, when doing console.log(this.props) in console, we will get an "undefined" because we are using this.props      inside the constructor.
+But if we just console.log(props) this will give us a proper message in the console on the webpage.
+   -If we want to use this.props inside the constructor we need to pass it with the super() function.
+Otherwise, we don’t want to pass props to super()
+    Note: but Outside Constructor() Both will display same value for 'this.props'.

+👉🏻What are Higher Order Components(HOC)?